Medically reviewed by Drugs.com. Last updated on Aug 14, 2020.

 Administer with or without food.
 Do not take within 2 hours of sucralfate, didanosine, iron, zinc, or antacids containing magnesium, calcium, or aluminum.

 Store at 20°C to 25°C (68°F to 77°F).

-Antacids: May decrease the absorption of Quinolone Antibiotics.
+Antacids: May decrease the absorption of Quinolones.
 Of concern only with oral administration of quinolones.
 Management: Avoid concurrent administration of quinolones and antacids to minimize the impact of this interaction.
 Recommendations for optimal dose separation vary by specific quinolone.
 Consider therapy modification

 BCG (Intravesical): Antibiotics may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination